coldnebo/data_hut/README.md

     [5] pry(main)> ds.min(:age)
     => 27

-But wait, you can name these collections:
+But wait, you can also name these collections:

     [6] pry(main)> ineligible = ds.where(eligible: false)
     => #<Sequel::SQLite::Dataset: "SELECT * FROM `data_warehouse` WHERE (`eligible` = 'f')">